ubonpartners/yolo-dpar/README.md

 These models and technologies are intended as a proof of concept only.
 Please check out the [license](#licence) and also be mindful of the licenses of the datasets on which these models were trained.

 #### Developed/trained using
-- Ultralytics Yolo11/12 (slightly) modified for multi-label detection support (https://github.com/ubonpartners/ultralytics/tree/mdb)
+- Ultralytics Yolo11/12 (slightly) modified for multi-label detection support (https://github.com/ubonpartners/ultralytics/tree/multilabel) <b>you must use the multilabel branch</b>
 - DatasetProcessor (https://github.com/ubonpartners/dataset_processor)
 - AzureML (https://github.com/ubonpartners/azureml)
 - REID tools (https://github.com/ubonparterns/reid) - repository for training the REID adapter network and producing the fused model